Prep: 60 minutes (most of this time is waiting)

 Over direct heat gas flame, char the whole onion and ginger, 5 minutes.
 If a gas burner is not available, you can use a dry pan on the stove, broil in the oven, or use your outdoor BBQ grill.

-Place chicken, fish sauce, sugar, charred onion and ginger, and spice packet into Instant Pot and fill with hot water (can use cold, it just takes longer to heat up).
+Place chicken, fish sauce, sugar, charred onion and ginger, salt, and spice packet into Instant Pot and fill with hot water (can use cold, it just takes longer to heat up).
 Close lid, set vent knob to Sealing, and use Manual for 20 minutes.
 KB: Try to use hot water if possible.
 It will save you a lot of time.
 We also found the chicken to be a little bland.
 Consider preparing the chicken ahead of time by seasoning with some salt and pepper.

 While the chicken is cooking, slice green onion and cilantro into small pieces